-Let’s go over the three-day timing of attorney review.
+Let’s go over the three-day timing of Attorney Review.
 First, the reference to three days is actually a reference to three business days.
-You have three business days from the date on which both you and the Seller have each received a copy of the fully-signed Contract to have your attorney provide “notice” to the Seller’s attorney that you:
+You have three business days from the date on which both you and the Seller have each received a copy of the fully-signed Contract to have your attorney provide “notice” — in the form of a letter — to the Seller’s attorney that you either:

 -